lasyasurakasi/event/README.md

-# Cal.com Landing Page
+# Event Landing Page

-A Next.js application replicating the Cal.com landing page design.
+A Next.js application for scheduling and event management.

 ## Getting Started